 Japanese Beetles in Knoxville TN

-The Japanese beetle is a widespread and destructive pest of lawns, landscape, and ornamental plants in the United States.
+The Japanese beetle is a widespread and destructive pest of lawns, landscapes, and ornamental plants in the United States.
 Japanese beetles are a serious pest of turf, trees, shrubs, flowers, and crops.
 Although adults will feed on over 300 species of plants, grubs feed mainly on the roots of grasses.
 Difficult and expensive to control, these beetles feed on grassroots, damaging turf, golf courses, and pastures.
-Japanese beetles were first found in the U.S. in 1916 in New Jersey and have since spread throughout most states east of the Mississippi River.
+They were first found in the U.S. in 1916 in New Jersey and have since spread throughout most states east of the Mississippi River.